Civicverse/Civicverse/README.md

 Not sure where to go from here or even how to scale this if and when I ever get this thing in any kind of working state but, hey holy shit I got it online sort of now lol.

-Imn not crazy I will build a video game that pays us to play it!
+Im not crazy I will build a video game that pays us to play it!
 Well maybe not directly but, passively collectively anyways.

 Anyone else out there want to help me build something meaningful?